General

 The Signs

-of Gum Disease
+Of Gum Disease

 The most common signs of gum disease are bleeding from the gums, excessive bleeding from the gums when brushing or flossing, swelling or tenderness of the gums, the feeling of loose or wobbly teeth, changes in your bite or the way teeth fit together, a bad or metallic taste in your mouth, bad breath, or a recession in your gum line.
 If you are experiencing any of these symptoms, it is of utmost importance that you reach out to us right away.
 Our quick intervention could reverse gum disease or at least minimize the damage it is doing to your mouth and overall body health.